RCasatta/firma/README.md

 <details>
   <summary>How Firma tackle physical attacks on the device?</summary>

-  Secret informations, such as bitcoin extended private key could be encrypted.
+  Anything that is persisted to disk can be optionally encrypted.

   On cli, user could leverage their existing gpg infrastructure with:
   ```